rcmdnk/apt-cyg/README.md

 A command-line software installer for Cygwin.
 Original version is available in http://code.google.com/p/apt-cyg/.

-Recently, Cygwin mirror sites changes their directory structure, and original apt-cyg doesn't work on them anymore.
+Recently, Cygwin mirror sites change their directory structure, and original apt-cyg doesn't work on them anymore.

-In this repository, an updated version of apt-cyg which can be used for new Cygwin mirror site strucuture is available.
+In this repository, an updated version of apt-cyg which can be used for the new Cygwin mirror site strucuture is available.

 ## Installation